 Bond Court looks to be a delightful setting for this, the third branch of La Bottega Milanese.
 I say looks, since it was a little bit of a building site when I was there (although nowhere near enough of one to put you off from visiting).
 The square, just north of Leeds station, is currently under-going major redevelopment and the arrival of La Bottega Milanese is playing an important role in making it a major urban space and a destination in its own right.

 For those that are interested, the first La Bottega Milanese was set up by Milanese native, Alex, in 2009.
-By all accounts it was small (“a cupboard”) and is long-gone.
+By all accounts it was small (“a cupboard”) and is long-gone, although Kapow Coffee, in some ways its spiritual successor, has since opened a few doors from the original site.
 In 2011, Alex opened what he terms the North’s first late-night Espresso bar in The Light.
 Then, this summer, La Bottega Milanese moved into Bond Court.

 Situated on the ground-floor corner of a modern office block on the eastern side of the square, the first thing that strikes you about La Bottega Milanese is the considerable expanse of outdoor seating, typical on continental Europe, but quite rare for the UK.
 Stepping inside, the café is effectively ‘L’-shaped, with the door at the heel of the L. Windows run to your right and all along the wall to your left, stretching the length and breadth of La Bottega Milanese, making it extremely bright inside.
 These are lined by long bars, complete with bar stools (on the left) and high-backed chairs (on the right).
 To your right, the bulk of the bottom part of the L is taken up with the food counter, a wonderful array of goodies, constantly changing to suit the time of day.
 Directly ahead of you, Alex’s pride and joy, the 8 metre long, 26-seat communal table, runs up the centre of the top of the L. This too is lined by high-backed chairs.